raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 9 tests passing
 ```

 Formal regular expressions don't normally include the `kleene+`, because given catenation and `kleene*`, `kleene+` is not necessary.
 When proving things about formal languages, working with the minimum set of entities makes everything easier.
-But fo course, proactical programming is all about defining convenient things our of necessarry things, and that is why regexen provide the `kleene+`.
+But fo course, practical programming is all about defining convenient things our of necessary things, and that is why regexen provide the `kleene+`.

 ---